emacsmirror/nikola/README.md

 2. Variables:

+    -   `nikola-command`: The nikola command (no shit, Sherlock).
+It shouldn't be necessary to change it if it's on the PATH.

-    -   `nikola-output-root-directory`: Nikola's site directory.
+    -   `nikola-output-root-directory`: Nikola's default directory.

     -   `nikola-verbose`: If set to **t**, it will create a buffer called **&lowast;Nikola&lowast;** with the output of all commands.
 Set to **nil** by default.